SmarterApp/TDS_TestIntegrationSystem/README.md

 ------------------------------------------------------------------
-## Known Issues (as of 02/09/2015):
+## Known Issues (as of 02/11/2015):

-1)	The configuration of test tools (accommodations) is not part of the admin package loading procedure and will require a separate script.
-A preliminary script has been added, but testing is still underway and the script may be updated in the near future.
-If there are issues with fetching accommodations for students from ART in the meantime, this can be disabled by setting the IntValue = 1 on the “Accommodations” config settings in the TIS configuration script.

-2)	Changes will be required for creating Summative test combinations to support 1/N possible component tests.
+1)	Changes will be required for creating Summative test combinations to support 1/N possible component tests.
 These changes are currently being tested.

 ## Future Enhancements